cmilagan/web/src/components/posts/flatpack.md

 #### Next steps:
-Learning from this experience, I want to work more with backend content and API's, Potentially looking into developing a platform to showcase an NBA API.
+Following a similar design process, I want to create a software product, something that solves a problem and can be easily used by people.